 - To complete the 4-H year you must:

-- Complete a record book
+- Complete a record book and project

 - Participate in showmanship